Start with brassicas

 Swiss chard, spinach and lettuce are early spring crops that are also sown directly into the garden.
 They can go in about a week or two after the peas–late April or early May.
 If you want a continuous crop of lettuce, plant 1/4 a row every week between late April and early June.
 Lettuce and spinach do not tolerate heat well and want to bolt (that is, starts to produce seed and the leaves become bitter) as soon as it gets too warm or doesn’t get enough water.
 You can prevent bolting by picking leaves every day and covering the plants with shade.
 Swiss chard is less likely to bolt, which is one reason it’s one of my favorite early spring plants.

 As you nurture your plants along from seedling to full-grown plant, your plants may encounter some rough spots or bumps along the road.
+Transplanting seedlings to new pots or putting them outside for the first time can stress plants.
 You can help your plants along and encourage them to grow bigger and stronger with a little foliar feeding.

 Why foliar feeding?